ClementNerma/Rave/docs/books/concepts.md

 * Guarantee the proper functioning of the code

 **Reminder :** It takes as an input a syntaxically-trusted AST and delivers a functionally-trusted SRT.

+### Conclusion modules

+Conclusion modules are used to convert an SRT to a PRS (Program in a Runnable State), which can include running the produced program.
+These are: the compiler, the transpilers, and the interpreter.

 ### The compiler